bitshifter/bitshifter.github.io/_drafts/mathbench-build-timings.md

 way around that.
 As far as I know it's not possible to conditionally enable `serde/std` if both std and `serde` are enabled.
 I did try removing `serde/std` from the `std` feature of `vek` and it compiled, so perhaps it isn't necessary.
+Removing it certainly makes the default build a lot faster.

 One criticism I do have of many crates is this kind of behaviour is not well documented.
 Both `nalgebra` and `vek` do document how to build for no_std but